 There are no charges for scans or photocopies.
 See the above paragraph for guidelines on restrictions.Ordinarily, files will be delivered by email or server link; other delivery options may be arranged.
 Publication-quality copies are available on request.
 Scanning is done by staff members, usually within one or two working days of the request submission, unless it is a large order.

 Images of materials held by SC&A may be published only with the permission of SC&A. Publication, as referred to here, includes paper books and journals, websites and blogs, video productions, and all other uses.

 To request permission, please complete a Permission to Publish form.
-There are use fees for publication.
-Please contact the director of special collections for further information.
+There may be use fees for commercial publication.
+Please contact the director of special collections or university archivist for further information.

 SC&A may refuse requests for reproduction when the condition of the original will not permit it or when the originals were received with gift, purchase or legal restrictions on reproduction.
 The library may limit the number of copies made at any one time or for any one user because of limitations of staff or facilities.

 Users of materials at Wesleyan accept full legal responsibility for observing the copyright law, as well as the laws of libel and invasion of privacy and property rights.